piffpaffpuff/woocommerce-delivery-notes/readme.txt

 * All setting fields on the plugin's settings pages are optional - you can leave them empty to not use them at all or only apply what you need.
 * If the company/shop name field is left empty then the regular website/blog title is used (defined via regular WordPress options)
 * If there are added "Customer Notes" (regular WooCommerce feature) for an order these will automatically displayed at the bottom of the delivery note.
+* Modify the order numbering by prepend or append text to it.
 * Included help tab system with new WordPress 3.3 standard!
 (Will also be extended if needed!)

 = Localization =